ipld/go-ipld-prime/schema/gen/go/HACKME.md

 Entrypoints
 -----------

-The `gen_test.go` file is the effective "main" method right now.
+The `smoke_test.go` file is the effective "main" method right now.
 It contains substantial amounts of hardcoded testcases.

 Run the tests in the `./_test` subpackage explicitly to make sure the generated code passes its own interface contracts and tests.

-If you want to try hacking together your own generated types, the easiest way is to use the functions used by gen_test.go -- `EmitFileHeader`, `EmitMinima`, and `EmitEntireType`
+If you want to try hacking together your own generated types, the easiest way is to use the functions used by smoke_test.go -- `EmitFileHeader` and `EmitEntireType`.

 The eventual plan is be able to drive this whole apparatus around via a CLI which consumes IPLD Schema files.